rforgeon/FinimizeChallenge/README.md

 ### Adding To The Feature

-The current tracking feature doesn't allow a reminder to save button.
+The current tracking feature doesn't allow a "reminder to save money" button.
 I like this feature in the /goals page as it allows a user to continue with the product but encourages them to come back at a later date.
 I would probably add this to the feature.

 ![](https://cldup.com/UryOoGq8Eu.png)

+This would email the user encouraging them to transfer the money and come to the app to update/review their results.

 ### User Follow-Up On Feature